What Is Patient Engagement?

-Improving patient engagement can also lower the total cost of care for healthcare organizations.
-Keeping patients engaged in their care can decrease catastrophic health events—including cancer, heart attacks, and stroke.
-These illnesses typically mean high costs for healthcare facilities, as they involve expensive treatments, procedures, and medications, and increase hospital bed occupancy rates.
-Engaged patients are overall healthier patients, and healthier patients incur lower costs.
+Improving patient engagement can also lower costs for healthcare organizations.
+When patients are engaged, they may see a decrease in catastrophic health events including cancer, heart attacks, and stroke.
+These illnesses can overburden healthcare organizations as they require expensive treatments, medical care, and medications, as well as increased hospital bed occupancy.
+Patient-centered care may result in healthier patients, and healthier patients can help lower costs for healthcare organizations.

 What are the barriers to patient engagement in healthcare?

-Many health tech companies offer tools—such as software programs, apps, and patient portals—to help healthcare providers improve patient engagement.
-As with any form of innovative technology, these digital tools can present unique challenges that may hinder healthcare organizations’ ability to implement effective patient engagement.
-Some of these barriers include:
+Many health IT companies offer tools such as patient engagement software programs, apps, and patient portals to help healthcare providers improve patient engagement.
+As with any form of innovative technology, these tools can present healthcare organizations with these barriers to successful patient engagement:

-- Literacy: In low-income communities, literacy can be a huge barrier to patient engagement.
-Without the ability to read or understand medical terms, many digital health tools may be rendered ineffective for patients, and ultimately, their care teams.
+- Literacy: In low-income communities, low literacy levels can be a huge barrier to patient engagement.
+Without the ability to read or understand medical terms, many health IT tools may be rendered ineffective for patients, and ultimately, their healthcare providers.

-- Cognitive issues: Research indicates that cognitive issues may present limitations to decision-making.
-While this presents a potential challenge to patient engagement endeavors, methods like choice architecture can help gently nudge patients to make selections within their care plan that can improve their health outcomes.
+- Cognitive issues: Research indicates that patients with cognitive issues may have limited decision-making capacity and lack the ability to manage their own health.
+While this presents a potential challenge to patient engagement strategies, methods like choice architecture can help gently nudge patients to make selections within their care plan that may lead to better outcomes.

-- Diverse backgrounds: Research conducted by the Patient Advocate Foundation found that shared decision-making is patient-specific.
-In other words, a patient’s level of engagement can be greatly affected by their cultural background, sex, age, education, religion, and other variables.
-As such, healthcare providers may require additional training so they are equipped with the necessary knowledge and skills to properly care for and engage all of their patients.
+- Diverse backgrounds: Research conducted by the Patient Advocate Foundation found that patient engagement can be greatly affected by cultural background, sex, age, education, religion, and other patient care variables.
+Healthcare providers may require additional training in order to properly teach health literacy and engage patients.

-Though challenging, these barriers to patient engagement can be overcome with the right tools and training.
+Though challenging, these barriers to patient engagement can be overcome with the right patient-centered health IT tools.

 How to improve patient engagement

-There are a few key changes that you can implement at your practice to improve patient engagement.
+Here are a few engagement strategies that you can implement to improve patient engagement:

-Thanks to digital health technology, there are many ways to support patients in between visits, such as:
+Thanks to health IT innovations, there are many ways to support patients between visits, such as:

 Patient engagement solutions

-Digital health tools are incredibly powerful when used to help provide value-based care.
-However, not all health tech is created equal.
-When you are looking into patient engagement software, make sure the tool you choose does the following:
+Patient engagement software is a powerful health IT tool for implementing value-based care.
+However, not all health IT is created equal.
+When researching patient engagement software, make sure the tool you choose:

 - Integrates with your other tools and systems (like your EMR/EHR)